Welcome to Sunday Scribbles!

 ‘Hey, what are you doing!
 You’ll freeze!’
 Maria protested.
 Her teeth chattered, and her shoulders sunk a little with the weight of the coat that Arckia had placed around her.

-‘I grew up in the mountains, I’m used to the cold,’ Arckia shrugged.
+‘I grew up in the mountains, I’m used to the cold,’ Arckia said with a shrug.
 His eyes were an even brighter blue than usual today, and they stood out against the redness of his cheeks.
-Still, he did not shiver, not even a little.
+Still he did not shiver, not even a little.

 Arckia smiled, and he pointed to a small village in the distance.
 ‘It’s not far now.’

 ‘Good!
 I hope they have a large fireplace.’

 When they arrived, Maria huddled as close to the fire as she dared.
 It did not take long for her to drift into an easy sleep.

 When morning broke, a cool sunbeam brightened the room.
 It travelled over Maria’s face as the sun began to rise.

 Maria yawned, and stretched her hands above her head.
 The blanket slid from her shoulders, but Maria shuddered, and she pulled it close around herself once more.
 She stood on unsteady feet.
 Her legs wobbled as she made her way into the kitchen, bundled up in her thick blanket.

 When she entered the kitchen, Maria caught a glimpse of white through the window, a blanket across the landscape.
 She made her way towards the window with slow steps.

 ‘Wow…’ Maria let out a gasp, and her eyes widened in awe.
 She smiled and rushed to the door to throw it open.